Hexagonal Warping Control of Exceptional Points in Topological Insulator--Ferromagnetic Heterojunctions: Setup of topological insulator-ferromagnet junction

 We consider a TI coupled to a semi-infinite FM lead, as illustrated in Fig.~\ref{schematic}.
 The interface is located at $z=0$, with the FM lead occupying the region $z<0$.
 The resulting junction is treated as an open quantum system and is described by the following effective Hamiltonian,

 Here, $H$ denotes the Hamiltonian of the TI (introduced below), while $\Sigma_L$ is the self-energy induced by the semi-infinite FM lead.
-Within the wide-band approximation, the self-energy is independent of both momentum and frequency and can be evaluated analytically as~\cite{ryndyk2009green,datta1997electronic,bergholtz2019non,cayao2022exceptional},
+Within the wide-band approximation, the self-energy is independent of both momentum and frequency and can be evaluated analytically~\cite{ryndyk2009green,datta1997electronic,bergholtz2019non,cayao2022exceptional}.
+Following the approach of Ref.~\cite{cayao2022exceptional} by Cayao \textit{et al.}, we write the self-energy term as ,